awslabs/pgbouncer-fast-switchover/README.md

 kubectl rollout restart deploy pgbouncer
 ```

-# Other uses for pgbouncer-rr
+# Other uses for pgbouncer-fast-switchover

 It can be used for lots of things, really.
 In addition to the examples shown above, here are some other use cases suggested by colleagues: